siracacl/A5-Browser-Use-Docker/README.md

 ## Contributing

 We welcome contributions from the community!
-In particular, if you’d like to add support for additional AI providers beyond OpenAI, **please open a Pull Request**.
+In particular, if you’d like to add support for additional AI providers beyond OpenAI, Gemini and Ollama, **please open a Pull Request** or open an Issue.

 1. **Fork the Project**
 2. **Create a new branch** (`git checkout -b feature/YourFeature`)